nounch/sinatra-rroute/README.md

 # Sinatra-rroute

 Sinatra-rroute provides Rails-like routes for Sinatra.
-A route is has a name, is mapped to a controller-like method and has a mask to be used by the provided `path' helper function.
-The `path' helper takes the name of a route, a set of keyword-value mappings, applies them to the mask and gives back the route with each keyword replaced by the associated value.
+Using one of the `gget`/`ppost`/`ddelete`/... methods, a route is assigned a name, is mapped to a controller-like method and has a mask to be used by the provided `path` helper function.
+The `path` helper takes the name of a route, a set of keyword-value mappings, applies them to the mask and gives back the route with each keyword replaced by the associated value.

 Routes can also be namespaced.
 Namespaces can be nested.
 There can be multiple namespaces per app.

 ## Setup

-1. Include `sinatra-rroute' in your Gemfile:
+1. Include `sinatra-rroute` in your Gemfile:

         gem 'sinatra-rroute'